makermadecnc/makerverse/docs/installation/web-server/linux-service.md

 - Restart (and update!)
 Makerverse: `sudo systemctl restart makerverse`
 - See Makerverse server logs: `docker logs makerverse`
 - See all system logs (find problems with boot): `journalctl -xe`

+## Updating

+Use `sudo systemctl restart makerverse`.
+The Makerverse web server will keep running the old version while it downloads the updates and restarts the server.
+You can check on the update progress with `journalctl -xe`.
+After a few minutes, refreshing the "About" screen should show the new version.